What is a Pool Inspection Checklist?

-1. The Model Aquatic Health Code
+What is the Model Aquatic Health Code (MAHC)?

 The Model Aquatic Health Code (MAHC) is a guide that was created by the Centers for Disease Control and Prevention (CDC) which is based on the latest science and best practices to help ensure healthy and safe experiences in aquatic facilities such as swimming pools, spas, and waterparks.
 This guide was initiated back in 2005 to reduce the large number of waterborne disease outbreaks that were happening in the United States.